webQbe/react_auth0/README.md

 # React-Auth0 User Login & Registration

 - Using Auth0 to quickly add a full-featured login system to a React app
+- Choose Auth0 if your client wants to add authentication features to an app quickly and if you are ready to pay for it.
+- For your own projects, build your own login system to avoid the monthly fees.
+It also gives you more flexibility and control as you do not have to request a feature that did not exist.

 ## Getting Started